Again I am cooking on the grill! Today, some BBQ chicken legs.

 So many people seem to migrate to white meat whenever eating any type of poultry, but I prefer dark meat.
-It’s moist, tender and has more flavor, IMHO.
+It’s moist, tender and has more flavor, in my opinion.

 Why chicken legs, not drumsticks or thighs?

 Both drumsticks and thighs are fine.
 This recipe works with all parts of the leg because we cook to an internal temperature, not a specific time.

 How to BBQ chicken quarters (legs and thighs) on the grill

 I cook with a gas grill, but you can apply these same principles to a charcoal grill.
 With chicken legs, as with most meat, I like to use a combination of direct and indirect heat. (see FAQ)